ID Scanning in the Last Mile: Operational Considerations

 Is the ID scanning solution easy to use?

-Any age verification solution must be flexible and easy to use with many companies crowdsourcing to meet demand for new drivers.
-Also, delivery employees need to cope with up to a 90% increase in parcel volume in some countries (Source: Pacific Consulting Group).
+Any age verification solution must be flexible and easy to use, with many companies crowdsourcing to meet demand for new drivers.
+Also, delivery employees need to cope with increasing parcel volumes.
+Global parcel volume increased by 150% between 2016 and 2022, from 64 billion to 161 billion parcels, and is expected to reach 225 billion by 2028.

 Where mobile apps are already deployed for delivery workflows, adding ID scanning capability is a proven, available solution and secure way to verify the age during the Proof of Delivery process.